TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 ![Configuration displayed on console for verification.](../img/coal-verify-configuration.png)

-- Mac: you will be prompted to enter your admin password, so that the VM can monitor all network traffic.
+- On a Mac, you will be prompted to enter your admin password, so that the VM can monitor all network traffic.
 You may receive this popup a few times:

 ![Mac system dialog confirming VM can monitor all network traffic.](../img/coal-mac-vm-monitor-all-network-traffic.png)